 Design is not that important for web and mobile products unless you are into hardware.
 Customers won’t buy from your website just because they love your site’s design.
 A customer might buy an iPhone just because of it’s slick design, but he won’t shop for that iPhone on Amazon just because of Amazon’s slick design!
 There is a big difference how a consumer shops online versus how s/he shops offline.

-Now, don’t misunderstand UI with design.
-UI, on the other hand, is very important.
+Now, don’t misunderstand UX with design/UI.
+UX (User Experience), on the other hand, is very important.
 Your product needs to be user friendly, not necessarily an award winner in design.
 Your product needs to easily allow that user to sign up, add that product into the shopping cart, check out and make the payment.
 If you can allow him/her to do this in one single step, you are brilliant.
 But if you cannot, you are still okay as long as your competitors don’t beat you on this.
 But, don’t worry so much about that not so good looking design.
 Ever wondered how Amazon used to look in 2001?
 How Yahoo! was in 1999?
 How Facebook looked in 2005?
-Some of the most trafficked websites in the world today are not known for their sexy design as much as they are for their core value proposition and key offering.
+Some of the most trafficked websites in the world today are not known for their sexy design as much as they are for their core value proposition and key offering – overall user experience.
+Check out Craigslist or Reddit if you don’t agree on this.

 Having said so, I’m not trying to say that design is not important at all.
 Of course, it is – but, it’s not a priority and it’s not everything.
 If you are good at it and have better imagination prowess or possess a team that can come up with a very creative stuff without wasting much time and money, go ahead and get that design.
 But, if you don’t and can’t, it’s not worth your time and money to focus on design right upfront as you have better issues at hand before design that will need your attention.
 You can always improve upon your design in your upcoming versions, but improving upon your key offering will be difficult if it wasn’t able to catch enough eyeballs in the first hit.